 Cap’n Ric’s pleased to announce that WBCQ in Monticello, Maine will broadcast The Texas Halloween Party from Texas Radio Shortwave.
 It’ll air at 0200 UTC on November 1 (still October 31 in NAm) on 6160 kHz.

 The program, along with all WBCQ's Area 51 programs, streams at http://126.96.36.199/area51.

 As always, TRSW has a special eQSL for correct reception reports, including from streaming media.
 The card features Elvira, Mistress of the Dark, who you may remember from TV, movies, and comic books.

-FOR IMMEDIATE RELEASE: TEXAS RADIO SHORTWAVE ANNOUNCES BROADCAST SCHEDULE FOR JUNE – DECEMBER 2020
+FOR IMMEDIATE RELEASE: TEXAS RADIO SHORTWAVE ANNOUNCES PROGRAM CHANGE FOR OCTOBER 2020

-Reception reports must include times, song titles, the text of announcements, a SINPO/SIO signal rating, information on receiver and antenna, and comments on the program content.
-Listeners using remote software-defined receivers (SDRs) should mention that.
-Texas Radio Shortwave would like to receive audio clips of the broadcasts along with the detailed reports.
-Reports should be sent to firstname.lastname@example.org.
+Reception reports should include times, song titles, the text of announcements, a SINPO/SIO signal rating, information on the listener’s receiver and antenna, and comments on the program content.
+Listeners should mention if they use a remote software-defined radio (SDR) and the receiver’s location.
+Audio clips are welcomed.

-Texas Radio Shortwave is located on a ship anchored in the Gulf of Mexico off the South Texas coast.
-Its programs are broadcast in North America and Europe.
+Texas Radio Shortwave sails in international waters off the South Texas coast.
+Its programs are regularly broadcast in Europe and occasionally in North America.